anthr76/kubic-terraform-kvm/README.md

 This serves as a testing ground before making it over to my infra repo.
 Your milleage will vary but perhaps tidbits you find in here you will find useful.

 `secret.tfvars` holds secret varibles.
 This would be used in git-crypt on [infra](github.com/anthr76/infra).
+Sops or vault is also a great use case.

 Some gists you might find interesting if you're on a similar path: